acgrissom/2016-ml-course/syllabus.md

 This course has the following objectives:

-* Students have at their disposal a wide array of analytical tools and the knowledge of when and how to use them.
+* Students will have at their disposal a wide array of analytical tools and the knowledge of when and how to use them.
 * Students will learn to design and conduct their own machine learning experiments using state-of-the-art software.
 * Students will gain some cognizance of the ethical implications of work in machine learning.
 * Students will develop skills necessary for communicating their ideas and finding effectively, truthfully, and convincingly.